 - 30 drops lemon

 - Mix to form a paste.
-Use on counter tops, stove tops, or sinks to clean stubborn dirt.
 After use, rinse and wipe area with warm water.

 Substitute oils: lemongrass, lime, grapefruit